jluebeck/FaNDOM/README.md

 ```
 This should run the SV pipeline for simple datasets and save the results in the `test_data/res` directory.

-## Wrapper for SV analysis of raw molecule data
+## Wrapper for SV analysis of unassembled molecule data
 To run whole the pipeline for detecting SVs on raw molecules, use the python script in the "Pythonscript" folder, `wrapper_individual.py`.
 This wrapper needs near 100GB of RAM(depends on number of molecules) to call the SV_finder.
 -  `-q` Path to Raw molecules file in '.cmap' or '.bnx' file format.
 -  `-r` Path to reference file.
 It should be in cmap format.